ainsleyclark/ryzentosh/README.md

 ## Core Count
 Core Count patch needs to be modified to boot your system.
-Find the two algrey - Force cpuid_cores_per_package patches and alter the Replace value only.
+Find the two algrey - Force cpuid_cores_per_package patches and alter the replace value only.

 Changing BA000000 0000/BA000000 0090* to BA `<CoreCount>` 0000 0000/BA `<CoreCount>` 0000 0090* substituting
 `<CoreCount>` with the hexadeciamal value matching your physical core count.